anthipe/Cyber-Deception-Techniques-Through-the-Use-of-Honeytokens/README.md

 Extra-DB (MySQL): An isolated instance on Port 3306 containing the 3 database snapshots with honeytokens.

 ## Database Snapshots
-We implemented three versions of the Northwind database:
+We implemented three versions of the Northwind database [https://docs.yugabyte.com/stable/sample-data/northwind/]:

 Snapshot 1: Added an accounts table with synthetic credentials (hashed passwords).